Katoomba

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The suburb of Katoomba had median income among taxpayers of $42,353 and average income of $58,097 in financial year 2023.
-These figures are lower than Greater Sydney's median income of $60,817 and average income of $83,003.
-By September 2025, estimated incomes would be approximately $46,105 (median) and $63,244 (average), based on an 8.86% growth in wages since financial year 2023.
-According to the 2021 Census, household, family, and personal incomes in Katoomba fall between the 11th and 19th percentiles nationally.
-Income analysis shows that 26.5% of residents (2,265 people) earn within the $400 - 799 bracket, unlike regional trends where 30.9% fall within the $1,500 - 2,999 range.
+The suburb of Katoomba had a median taxpayer income of $42,353 and an average income of $58,097 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is below the national average, with Greater Sydney's median income being $60,817 and average income $83,003.
+As of September 2025, current estimates suggest a median income of approximately $46,105 and an average income of $63,244, based on Wage Price Index growth of 8.86% since financial year 2023.
+In Katoomba, household, family, and personal incomes all fall between the 11th and 19th percentiles nationally, according to Census 2021 income data.
+The largest earnings segment comprises 26.5% of residents earning $400 - $799 weekly, unlike regional trends where 30.9% fall within the $1,500 - $2,999 range.
 Housing affordability pressures are severe in Katoomba, with only 80.5% of income remaining after housing costs, ranking at the 10th percentile nationally.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income